Down Syndrome Act 2022

-The Down Syndrome Act 2022 is an Act of Parliament introduced as a private member's bill and sponsored by Conservative MP Liam Fox.
-It was described as "world leading" by MP Ian Paisley Jr and is intended to make legal provisions for people living with Down syndrome.
+The Down Syndrome Act 2022 (c.
+18) is an act of Parliament introduced as a private member's bill and sponsored by Conservative MP Liam Fox.
+It was described as "world leading" by MP Ian Paisley Jr and is intended to make legal provisions for people living with Down's syndrome.
 It was introduced by Baroness Hollins in the House of Lords.

 Background

 In the United Kingdom, it is estimated that there are 40,000 people living with the condition.

-The bill will recognise people with Downs syndrome as a specific minority group, and ensure their specific social care needs are met.
-If passed it would be a world first.
+The bill recognises people with Down syndrome as a specific minority group, and ensures their specific social care needs are met.
+It is the first such legislation in the world.

 Support

-The bill is supported by the Conservative Disability Group, Down's Syndrome Policy Group and actor Tommy Jessop.
+The bill was supported by the Conservative Disability Group, Down Syndrome Policy Group and actor Tommy Jessop.

 The bill had the following cross-party co-sponsors in the House of Commons: Ben Lake, Ian Paisley, Lisa Cameron, Mark Logan, Nick Fletcher, Layla Moran, Darren Jones, James Daly, Flick Drummond and Elliot Colburn.

+Criticism

+Critics of the bill said that it used a medical rather than a needs-based approach to people's needs, and discriminated against people with learning disabilities caused by other conditions or with no specific diagnosis, who had similar or greater needs to those of people with Down Syndrome.
+There appeared to have been little consultation with organisations such as the Down Syndrome Association, and little was known about the newly-formed National Down Syndrome Policy Group which was supporting the bill.

 Passage

-On 26 November 2021, it was debated at Second Reading.
+On 26 November 2021, it was debated at second reading.
 On 22 March 2022, an event was held at Parliament to celebrate the government announcing their support for the bill.
+The act received royal assent on 28 April 2022.